 About Nerve Sheath Tumors

-These tumors can occur as part a genetic syndrome but most occur spontaneously, with no known cause.
-When these tumors create pressure on a nerve a person can feel back, arm or leg pain in addition to numbness or weakness.
+These tumors can occur as part of a genetic syndrome but most occur spontaneously with no known cause.
+When these tumors create pressure on a nerve, a person can feel back, arm or leg pain in addition to numbness or weakness.

 Common Symptoms of Nerve Sheath Tumors

 Some patients with a nerve sheath tumor experience no pain, but some possible symptoms include: